project-trans/MtF-wiki/content/en/docs/foreigners-in-china.md

 ## Medical Treatment

 Once your legal gender is changed, you can see the process on the Chinese language sections for further information.
 These do not have English translations at the moment.

+China generally follows the [transmedicalism](https://en.wikipedia.org/wiki/Transmedicalism) model of transgender healthcare.
+However, restrictions have been lifted over time.
+The model of transgender healthcare used in China is heavily adapted from [WPATH Version 6](https://www.cpath.ca/wp-content/uploads/2009/12/WPATHsocv6.pdf), published in February 2001.
+Additional requirements have been added, such as a requirement for consent from family members before SRS surgery can begin.